 Determining the orientation of an image requires knowledge of the telescope roll and the angle of the aperture relative to the HST coordinate frame.
-A target may need to be oriented in a preferred direction on a detector, particularly when spectroscopy is to be performed.
+A target may need to be oriented in a preferred direction on a detector, for instance when spectroscopy is to be performed, or to avoid certain scattered light artifacts (see Section 4.5 of the Data Handbook).